By Delbert H. Rhodes

 Might you be planning a trip to a beach, a state park, or a wooded hideaway?
 Great!
 Planning is the best way to prepare for any endeavor, whether work, or play.
 In planning, attention to every important detail is usually provided.
 The location, the hotel, the cost, how long, and doubtless, the fun “we are going to have!”
 Notwithstanding preparation for the ‘normal’ bumps and bruises our families and we sustain, certain other factors are (usually) never a part of the plan.

 The waterways, woods, and mountains are wonderful places to recreate, to relax, and to escape the chokehold of everyday stress.
 These are superb resources for individuals and families, after a long workweek, great meeting places for large numbers of people, regardless the time of year; and especially summers and holidays.
-Additionally, and curiously, other creatures live there; and for some reason, they are rarely included in the plan.
+Additionally, and curiously, other creatures live there; and for some reason, they are rarely included, and somehow overlooked.

 A trip into the urban centers from quieter safer suburbia most times affords a change in mindset.
 There is a feeling, which translates into a preparedness of caution.
 City streets could be dangerous.
 The tricks and treats waiting there are nothing like the sweet candies given children at Halloween.
 No, and these are never wrapped in colorful papers and cellophane to produce joyful smiles, but are cloaked in deceit and results are never pleasurable.